-In a motorcycle accident, the rider may suffer injury or death.
+In an accident, drivers and passengers may suffer injury or death.
 Helmets on the market today offer varying degrees of protection, but the consumer has little basis for judging the relative effectiveness of a given model.
 This Standard presents a rational means for differentiating between helmets which meet specified standards for impact (crash) protection and retention system strength and those which do not.